 Mill Creek Red Onion

-Since then, they have done well in USDA trials and with local gardeners.
-Mill Creek was the name of the Turi’s nursery.
-A Stockton Red type.
+Since then, they have done well in USDA trials, with local gardeners, and in gardens as far afield as New Zealand!.
 Does equally well planted either spring or fall.
-Intermediate day-length.
+Intermediate day-length; a Stockton Red type.
 Note that these are pale as seedlings and in the center, so young plants will not appear very red at transplant.
 Our seed grown by Golden Rule Garden.
-150 seeds